-- Children for whom boosters are recommended because of an ongoing increased risk of meningococcal disease (e.g., those with complement component deficiency, HIV, or asplenia): Follow the booster schedule for persons at increased risk. - Children for whom boosters are not recommended (e.g., a healthy child who received a single dose for travel to a country where meningococcal disease is endemic): Administer MenACWY according to the recommended adolescent schedule with dose 1 at age 11-12 years and dose 2 at age 16 years.

-Menveo has two formulations: lyophilized and liquid.
+- Children for whom boosters are recommended because of an ongoing increased risk of meningococcal disease (e.g., those with complement component deficiency, HIV, or asplenia): Follow the booster schedule for persons at increased risk. - Children for whom boosters are not recommended (e.g., a healthy child who received a single dose for travel to a country where meningococcal disease is endemic): Administer MenACWY according to the recommended adolescent schedule with dose 1 at age 11-12 years and dose 2 at age 16 years. - Menveo has two formulations: lyophilized and liquid.
 The liquid formulation should not be used before age 10 years.
+See www. cdc.gov/vaccines/vpd/mening/downloads/menveo-single-vial-presentation.pdf.